hllau/html_node/README.rst

 * Unicode support
 * Auto-escape dangerous characters
 * Template inheritance support
-* Variables substitutions into templates
+* Context variables insertion into templates
 * Auto-completion support for IDEs which can introspect
 * Custom HTML elements can be created on the fly
 * Flexible ways to include attributes for HTML element